IsaacLukambagire/Machine-Learning-based-Potential-Fisihing-Zones-Identification/README.md

-# Machine Learning based Potential Fisihing Zones Identification Using Python
+# Machine Learning based Potential Fishing Zones Identification Using Python

 ## Context and Research Gap
 This project indicates a combination of data exploration, machine learning modeling, and result visualization in a scientific or environmental context to identify potential fishing zones.
 The aim was to detect potential fishing zones using data accumulated over the past years since the detection of the potential fishing zones can be a challenge sometimes, for instance, when there is cloud cover obstruction making it hard to depend on satellite data.
-Here, i employ various machine learning models to identify potential fishing zones for india
+Here, I employ various machine-learning models to identify potential fishing zones for India

 ## Brief Summary of the Project
 The project involves data analysis and machine learning models.
 Here are some key aspects.